 Rounding out Edge of Heaven’s (EoH) commendable features are Akin’s confident camera and cinematographer Rainer Klausmann’s beautiful cinematic vistas and soft-lighting, which coalesce most of the film’s sequences.
 Akin does an admirable job making his film, particularly its closing scene, do justice to its title; its visual aesthetics work with the dialogue in strange but appropriate ways to make this story’s philosophical and sociopolitical themes fit.

 Despite its lofty title, quality dialogue, and good direction, no single aspect of EoH or synergistic effect of any combination of its various elements make it a terribly memorable or resounding film.
 It’s a smart flick with interesting things to say, but is never wholly engrossing in its own right.
 Based on this one film, I’d say Akin has a way to go before he reaches the levels of introspection and technical skill of Mehta’s Fire (1996).
 Still, Akin’s EoH displays more artistic storytelling and nuanced subtly than anything Chadha has ever made (as fun and quirky as Bend It Like Beckham was, it wasn’t very smart or this self-aware), and it’s dialogue is highly entertaining for a low-key drama like this.
 All in all, the film is a solid if unspectacular entry in the “heritage self-reflection” subdrama of Western immigrant filmmakers.

 SUMMARY & RECOMMENDATION: Akin handles his non-traditional, non-protagonist-driven narrative well and spreads sympathy and emotional complexity across his whole cast.
 The characters are interesting and the story itself is thematically rich and intelligent.
 Akin’s eye-catching camerawork and cinematographer Klausmann’s memorable visuals flesh out a film that otherwise depends almost entirely on its screenplay.

 — However… the film as a whole still isn’t terribly fascinating despite its basic quality construction.
-The story is slowly paced and many of the instances where characters are searching for each other (or simply try to recognize one another, but fail) feels more gimmicky than tragic.
+The story is slowly paced and many of the instances where characters are searching for each other (or simply try to recognize one another, but fail) feel more gimmicky than tragic.

 —> ON THE FENCE